zessta/GenQ/JS_correct_incorrect.md

 ## Question 36: **WebSocket Server with Authentication**
 **Question:**
-Implement a WebSocket server in Node.js with authentication.
+Description: Implement a WebSocket server in Node.js with authentication.
 Use the `ws` library for WebSocket communication.
 The server should authenticate clients using a token passed during the connection.

 **Links:**